N5GEH/n5geh.services.grid_protection/tutorials/README.md

 ![Grafana: dashboard](images/grafana_meas_values.png)

 #### Conclusion
-If all was set up right, then one have eight container running. (cf. following picture).
+If all was set up right, then one have eight container running (cf. following picture).

 ![Portainer: list of running container after finishing this tutorial](images/portainer_finish.png)